greymatter/hass-config/README.md

 - Aeotec Z-Wave Stick 6
 - SkyConnect (ordered)

-Its connected to IP KVM and run other wise headless in a server cabinet
+Its connected to IP KVM and runs headless in a server cabinet
  - USB devices are routed via USB extensions out of cabinet to minimize inteference with both cabinet and USB 3.0 ports